 As shown in Figure 4, the HLU can support up to four doublers with five HDSL spans.
-The Span Status, Performance Data, and Performance History may display as many five screens to depict an HLU-319 List 5E system.
+The Span Status, Performance Data, and Performance History displays up to five screens to depict an HLU-319 system.

 Figure 4.
 System Spans